rabinderFuturescape/Member_Staff_Flutter/lib/src/features/member_staff/README.md

 - Role-based authorization (member vs admin roles)
 - Data persistence with MySQL
 - Business logic for booking management
+- WebSockets for real-time updates
+- Laravel Echo Server for broadcasting events
+- Redis for WebSockets message queue

 The backend uses simplified models and migrations for easy maintenance: